 This exercise can be repeated time and again, with very different results each time; the idea here is simply to allow your images to flow one into the next.
 As a variation on the exercise, you could also present a compelling pair of images by building on a shared word from the first set of adjectives (e.g., a shadowy-shadowy pairing rather than a shadowy-sunny pairing).
 However, working with a set of opposites can be especially effective in pushing you to capture visual representations that might be a little outside of your comfort zone or beyond your typical subject/style, empowering you to use your own images to inspire new approaches when you get in a creative rut.

 What’s the best way to improve your photography?
 Shoot thoughtfully and frequently!
 Try new things and embrace creative and technical challenges.
 Every month, Sarah Wilkerson posts a new tutorial and challenges our members to join in a new Creativity Exercise on the Clickin Moms photography forum.
 At the conclusion of the exercise, we select Editors’ Choice images from among the exercise submissions and share them here with you on the blog.
 Congratulations to the ladies whose photographs included in the exercise above were selected as this month’s Editors’ Choices, and thank you to everyone who participated in the exercise!

-Do you want to participate in the next Creativity Exercise?
-Visit the forum here where Sarah Wilkerson has posted “Creativity Exercise #50: 6 New Ways to Approach Backlighting.”
+And be sure to participate in the next exercise!
+Visit the forum where Sarah has posted “6 New Ways to Approach Backlighting.”
 We’d love to see your work!